charmed-kubernetes/kubernetes-docs/pages/k8s/cni-calico.md

 If Calico is configured to use IPIP mode, then the cloud must be configured to allow IPIP (protocol 4) network traffic.

+If all else fails, then running Calico with VXLAN encapsulation enabled should make it work on most clouds with no special configuration.

 ### AWS

 On AWS, it is recommended to run Calico in BGP mode.
 This usually requires the